-Each caseworkers has a capacity of 15 clients.
-Small caseload enable us to provide high quality case management support to our clients that is both rigorous and able to achieve results.
+Each caseworker has a capacity of 15 clients with the coordinating case worker taking on 10 clients.
+A small caseload enable us to provide high quality case management support to our clients that is both rigorous and able to achieve results.

 Referrals are accepted from prisoners themselves, NAAJA’s Prison-based throughcare workers, Darwin Correctional Centre’s Sentence Management team, Don Dale Juvenile Detention Centre, NT Community Corrections, lawyers, other service providers and families of prisoners.

 We work in the greater Darwin region, but also to selected regional and remote areas of the Top End.
 We regularly travel to the Katherine and Wadeye regions.